Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

 \subsubsection{Energy Estimates}

 We now explain the basic idea for our energy estimates.
-Since we are working with the renormalized Binachi equations, our ``first'' Bianchi pair is $(\underline{\beta},\left(\rho,\sigma\right))$.
+Since we are working with the renormalized Bianchi equations of~\cite{impulsive}, our ``first'' Bianchi pair is $(\underline{\beta}_A,\left(\rho,\sigma\right))$.
 We write the equations schematically as

 Written in this way, there are no appearences of $\underline{\omega}$ in the equations~\eqref{itmfokwdkod}-\eqref{adkldwko}.
-Next, we would like to conjugate these equations by a suitable weight function $w$, contract~\eqref{itmfokwdkod} with $w\Omega\underline{\beta}$, contract~\eqref{dkowdko} with $w\check{\rho}$, contract~\eqref{adkldwko} with $w\check{\sigma}$, and then integrate by parts.
+Next, we would like to conjugate these equations by a suitable weight function $w$, contract~\eqref{itmfokwdkod} with $w\Omega\underline{\beta}_A$, contract~\eqref{dkowdko} with $w\check{\rho}$, contract~\eqref{adkldwko} with $w\check{\sigma}$, and then integrate by parts.
 It will be a consequence of our bootstrap assumptions that within region $III$:

 With this in mind, we let $0 < p \ll 1$, and set

 (In reality, to avoid certain logarithmic divergences, we use the weight $\tilde w \doteq \left(\frac{-u}{v}\right)^pv^{-3/2}(-u)^{-\delta}$ and then multiply the final estimate by $(-u)^{\delta}$, but we will suppress this point for the introduction.)